 “knowing that from the Lord”

 The phrase “from the Lord” is emphatic in Greek.
 The ultimate reward comes from God, not from our employer.
 This is crucial knowledge (“knowing”) if we will live a qualitative Christian life.

 “you will receive the reward of the inheritance”

 God will reward us in eternity whether or not our boss treats us properly.
-“Inheritance” means properly, an inherited property, an inheritance.
-In a few cases in the Gospels, it means the possession that an heir receives on an ancestor’s death.
+“Inheritance” means property, an inherited property, or property received.
+In a few cases in the Gospels, it conveys the possession that an heir receives on an ancestor’s death.
 In this passage, our inheritance is the prospective condition and possession the believer will receive in the future when Christ returns (Acts 20:32; Eph.
 1:14; 5:5; Col. 3:24; Heb.
 9:15; 1 Pet.
 1:4).
 Ephesians 1:18 says that the Christian will be an inheritance to God in eternity.